ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.08/+article.md

 ---
 date: "2020-09-01"
-title: Monthly Digest - August 2020
+title: Harvest • August 2020
 ---

-Hey folks, welcome to the debut of my monthly digest!
+Hey folks, welcome to the debut of the Harvest!
 We're starting things off strong with amazing highlights August has offered followed by a recap of the month.
 Feel free to use the quick links provided above to jump to your preferred section.

 ## Article of the month